Why Are My Teeth Sensitive?

 According to the study of Academy of General Dentistry, nearly 45 million Americans experience tooth sensitivity.
 Tooth sensitivity is caused by gradual exposure of the softer part of the tooth called dentine.
 When the dentine loses its protective layer, your tooth becomes sensitive to hot, cold, and acidic foods as they arouse the nerves and cells inside the tooth.
 This stimulation may cause hypersensitivity and pain when you chew, drink, or breathe through your mouth.

 Brushing Too Hard

 Sometimes, brushing with too much force, more frequently, or using hard-bristled brush can wear down your tooth enamel resulting in tooth sensitivity.
-Brushing your teeth in a wrong way can also lead to gum recession that may add to your dental problem.
+Brushing your teeth in the wrong way can also lead to gum recession that may add to your dental problem.

 A crack, running from the upper surface down towards the root, can cause hypersensitivity and discomfort to your teeth.
 Your dentist may suggest a course of treatment after evaluating your teeth.

 Teeth grinding involves clenching and grinding the teeth together.
 This habit may recede the protective covering of enamel and make your teeth sensitive.
-The possible way to get rid of this habit is to consult your dentist and get a mouth-guard to be worn at night.
+The possible way to get rid of this habit is to consult your dentist and get a mouthguard to be worn at night.

 Dental treatment can make your teeth sensitive for a short period of time.
 If your sensitivity does not go after some time, you should visit your dentists as it might be an indication of infection.

 It is best to visit your dentist to discuss your sensitivity problem in order to determine the underlying cause.
 Your dentist can identify the correct location of sensitivity and suggest the best course of action.
 For example, a dentist may apply fluoride gel to strengthen the tooth enamel and reduce the sensation.